 Shih Tzus also require more frequent baths than other dogs.
 Washing them every 2 to 3 weeks with lukewarm water and gentle dog shampoo will keep their coats sleek and healthy.

-Also, you should brush their teeth every day to keep their pearls shiny and gums healthy.
+Also, you should brush their teeth every day with a dog-friendly toothpaste to keep their pearls shiny and gums healthy.

-The Black And White Shih Tzu would also need occasional visits to a professional dog groomer to trim its coat and clip its nails.
+The Black And White Shih Tzu would also need occasional visits to a professional dog groomer to trim his coat and clip his nails.

 Pet owners usually keep their Shih Tzu’s hair short for easy maintenance.
 But if you’d like your dog to look like those stunning beauty pageant-winning Shih Tzus, a professionally groomed Shih Tzu Black And White is the one you want.